Is sports betting legal in the USA?

 West Virginia began offering legal sports betting in August 2018 and is now available at sportsbooks in a few casinos.
 In late December 2018, online wagering became available through the BetLucky app, and other major players are expected to be online soon.

-What other states will legalize sports betting soon?
+What other states will legalize or launch sports betting soon?

 A pair of lawmakers in the Golden State are hoping to legalize sports betting as Sen. Bill Dodd and Assemblyman Adam Gray introduced a ballot measure in late June 2019.
 This would give Californians the chance to vote on changing the state Constitution — and legalize sports betting — in the November 2020 election.